emiliosheinz/loci/docs/architecture/decisions/0002-project-scaffolding-and-initial-architecture.md

 Key considerations:

+- We are going to focus on the areas we are more certain about: backend, language, repository structure, tooling, and CI/CD.
+- Things like **frontend** and **database** definitions will be ignored as they should have their own ADRs in the future.
 - The backend should use a **language and framework familiar to the team** to move quickly.
 - We want **type safety** to reduce runtime errors and improve developer productivity.
 - **Containerization** is required to ensure reproducibility across local and production environments.
 - The repository is hosted on **GitHub**, making **GitHub Actions** the natural choice for CI/CD.
-- We want **fast, easy-to-use tooling** for linting and formatting.
+- We want **fast, easy-to-use tooling** for linting, formatting, and running our tests.
 - The project will likely grow to include multiple apps; to keep development velocity, we prefer a **monorepo** over managing multiple repositories.
 - For monorepo management, we want a **mature, flexible tool** that supports different technologies beyond JavaScript.